Predicting speech intelligibility from EEG in a non-linear classification paradigm: Introduction

-We propose a dilated convolutional network as the basis of an objective measure of speech intelligibility.
+We propose a dilated convolutional network as the basis of an objective measure of speech intelligibility (in our case, word recognition accuracy in noise).
 Dilated convolutions are a constrained way to do convolutions, with fewer weights, as used in WaveNet \cite{oord_wavenet:_2016}.
 By eliminating redundancy and leaving holes in subsequent convolutional layers, each output node can obtain information from exponentially more input nodes.
 At the same time, the number of weights increases linearly per layer instead of exponentially.
 This network is trained in a subject-independent manner in the match/mismatch paradigm.
-In this paper, we evaluate our proposed model \cite{accou_modeling_2020}, compare it to a baseline, and show that our model can be used to estimate the speech intelligibility of unseen subjects.
+In section \ref{sec:mm_experiments} of this paper, we evaluate our proposed model \cite{accou_modeling_2020} compare it to a baseline.
+In section \ref{sec:beh_experiments}, we show that our model can be used to estimate the speech intelligibility of unseen subjects by fitting a sigmoid function on the accuracy of the model predictions, based on the technique used by Vanthornhout et al \cite{vanthornhout_speech_2018}.
+In contrast with Vanthornhout et al \cite{vanthornhout_speech_2018}, however, we use a subject-independent model (dilated convolutional model) instead of a subject-specific linear decoder.